jpype-project/jpype/doc/userguide.rst

 if a thread is attached.
 As threads automatically attach to Java the only way that a thread would not be attached is if it has never called a Java method.

-The downside of automatical attachment is that each attachment allocates a small amount of resources in the JVM.
-For applications that swawn frequent dynamically allocated threads, these threads will need to be detached prior to completing the thread with ``jpype.detachThreadFromJVM()``.
+The downside of automatic attachment is that each attachment allocates a small amount of resources in the JVM.
+For applications that spawn frequent dynamically allocated threads, these threads will need to be detached prior to completing the thread with ``jpype.detachThreadFromJVM()``.
 Thus for dynamic threading one can detach whenever Java is not longer needed, because the thread will automatically reattach if Java is needed again.
-There is some performance penality each time a thread is attached and detached.
+There is some performance penalty each time a thread is attached and detached.

 Java Threads
 ------------

 To use Java threads one has to implement a Java proxy for a ``java.lang.Runnable``.
-The runnable can then be passed any Java threading mechanism to be executabled.
+The runnable can then be passed any Java threading mechanism to be executed.
 Each time that Java threads transfer control back to Python the GIL is reacquired.

 Other Threads